-The process of buying or selling residential or commercial real estate property can seem simple.
+The process of buying or selling residential real estate property can seem simple.
 In reality, there are several factors a prospective buyer or seller must consider before signing a real estate purchase and sale agreement.

 We can provide assistance with real estate sales.
 This includes the review and drafting of purchase and sale contracts, which may contain terms asking the buyer to purchase the property “as is.”
 We provide counseling in the event of default that may result in damages due to a potential breach of the agreement.
 Legal assistance is often required for instances of escrow deposit disputes, or where a seller seeks to do an “owner financing” arrangement with a buyer.
 For example, there are benefits and drawbacks to a wraparound mortgage if it is used as the financing vehicle.
 A buyer can benefit from legal counsel for the real estate closing, preparation of the note, mortgage, and identifying mortgage finance issues.
 Real estate transactions also require title examination to assure marketable title, ensuring that there are no unpaid taxes or liens against the property.
 We can also advise a buyer regarding owner’s title insurance.
 For a free consultation, please call our office.

 Ownership of real estate can also result in legal issues:

 - Florida law allows for a property to be jointly owned as tenants in common or tenants with rights of survivorship.
 There are legal rights and duties in every type of joint ownership, which can sometimes lead to issues among family members who are co-owners of a property.

 - Other issues of ownership arise in the assumption of an existing mortgage.
 In this process, the assignor must be legally represented to assure that the lender will release him or her from the responsibility of the mortgage loan.